 ( life / money / employment ) Wisconsin judge reinstates collective bargaining for state employees

-"The union-busting law that pushed Wisconsin Governor Scott Walker into the national spotlight last year has been declared unconstitutional by a state judge, push ... read more
+"The union-busting law that pushed Wisconsin Governor Scott Walker into the national spotlight last year has been declared unconstitutional by a state judge, pushing the controversy over the law one step closer to ... read more

 ( life / money / employment ) enewsletters.biospace.com/rhw/newsletter/good-news-for-bad-references.htm?typeemail&sourcejs-07-19-10

-"Picture this scenario: you've been seeking new employment at a ... read more
+"Picture this scenario: you've been seeking new employment at a company, but without success.
+Your employment credentials are excellent and w ... read more

 ( life / money / employment ) Those who say raising the minimum wage will bankrupt companies are just plain wrong.
 Here's the proof.
 Treat (and pay) your people well, and they'll be great employees.
 Treat them like crap and, surprise surprise, they'll be crappy employees.
 What a concept! :)